 Chickenpox is an acute, infectious disease caused by the varicella-zoster virus (VZV) and is most commonly seen in children under 10 years old.
 This virus can also cause shingles (herpes zoster) which tends to be more common in adults.
 The disease can be more serious in adults, particularly pregnant women.

-For symptoms and general information on chickenpox, visit NHS Choices.
+For symptoms and general information on chickenpox, visit NHS.UK.

 Laboratory confirmation of cases of chickenpox is rarely sought as the diagnosis can, in general, be reliably made on clinical grounds.
 Therefore no laboratory data is available on this website.